 Sunday roasts are back for the season at St Davids Gin and Kitchen!
 This lovely restaurant is located in the heart of St Davids and home to St Davids Gin, made using locally foraged botanicals.
 They also serve up a fantastic Sunday lunch!
 Choose from traditional roasts, inventive vegetarian options, and local seafood dishes.

-Perched overlooking the sea in the tiny village of Nolton, The Haven Brasserie is a vibrant, friendly restaurant that serves sublime food, using the best quality local ingredients in all of their dishes.
-Their Sunday roasts return for the autumn, and we will be hot-footing there as soon as we can!
-Stretch your legs with a walk on the coast path after lunch, or sit on the terrace and take in the view!
+New to Main Street in Solva, The Hats & Barrels is a vibrant, friendly gastropub that serves great food.
+Their Sunday roasts is now on the menu, and we will be hot-footing there as soon as we can!
+Stretch your legs with a walk on the coast path after lunch, or sit on the riverside terrace and take in the peace.

 This is an award-winning restaurant where you will be met with an incredibly warm welcome and enjoy delicious food.
 They are very dog friendly, and there may be a treat and a log fire waiting for the four-legged members of your party!
 Stackpole Inn is set in a beautiful part of Pembrokeshire, and so if you’re travelling here from St Davids it is well worth making a day of it.